MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUser.md

 ```

 ### -BridgeName
-Specifies the name of the audio conferencing bridge.
+Specifies the name for the audio conferencing bridge.

 ```yaml
 Type: String